IIxauII/humanbenchmark-solver/README.md

 # humanbenchmark-solver
 These code snippets solve benchmark tests from the site https://www.humanbenchmark.com for you.

-My solutions are far from perfect.
+My solutions are far from perfect and are more of a proof of concept.
 Feel free to make a pull request and optimize code :)

 Example of how to run the code:
 - Open Mozilla Firefox